Randomized Solutions to Convex Programs with Multiple Chance Constraints: Structural Properties of the Constraints

-containing at least $\sdb_{1}+2$ points in the $\sdb_{1}$-dimensional subspace $S_{1}^{\perp}$.
-Applying Radon's Theorem \cite[p.\,151]{Ziegler:2007}, $W$ can be split into two disjoint subsets $W_{A}$ and $W_{B}$ such that there exists a point $\tilde{w}$ in the intersection of their convex hulls:
+By the hypothesis, $W$ contains at least $\sr_{1}+2$ distinct points in the $\sr_{1}$-dimensional subspace $L_{1}^{\perp}$.
+According to Radon's Theorem \cite[p.\,151]{Ziegler:2007}, $W$ can be split into two disjoint subsets, $W_{A}$ and $W_{B}$, such that there exists a point $\tilde{w}$ in the intersection of their convex hulls: